 The website for researching university courses, entry requirements, writing personal statements and more.
 Now also includes information on options after GCSEs

-Year 10 work experience is about giving students a general introduction to the workplace and experience of what it is like to be at work.
+Year 10 work experience is intended to give students a general introduction to the workplace and an experience of what it is like to be at work.
 It enables students to understand how school subjects can be applied in the world of work and to develop and practice employability skills.

-Students source their own placements and the placements are administered on the UNIFROG platform.
+Students source their own placements and the programme is administered using the Unifrog platform.

 The work experience week for Year 10 is 23rd-27th March 2026.

-Students source their own placements and the placements are administered on the UNIFROG platform.
+Students source their own placements and the programme is administered using the Unifrog platform.

 The work experience week for Year 12 is 6th-10th July 2026.

 Students are responsible for finding their own placements.
-Through the process of researching local businesses, contacting them and attending informal interviews, they will build useful career management skills.
-The process will also help them in developing their resilience and independence.
+Through the process of researching local businesses, contacting them and attending informal interviews, they build useful career management skills and develop their resilience and independence.

 It is the student’s responsibility to confirm practical details directly with the employer; including working hours, dress code and lunch arrangements.